EladioAMendez/visions_align/research/brand.md

 **Informing the Marketing Approach:**

-*   **Focus on the "AI Brain Trust":** Marketing messages should lean heavily on the concept of having a personal, on-demand team of AI experts.
+*   **Focus on The Insight Panel:** Marketing messages should lean heavily on the concept of convening a personal, on-demand panel of AI experts for analysis.
 This is a unique and powerful differentiator.
 *   **Sell the Aspirational Journey:** The pricing page and upgrade paths should be framed as a career journey.
 "Graduate from consistent performance (Pro) to strategic mastery (Director)."
 *   **Leverage Peer Testimonials (Women in Tech):** Maya’s purchasing habits indicate that a “peer testimonial from another woman in tech” is a strong decision trigger.
 Marketing efforts should prominently feature success stories from women in similar roles who have used VisionsAlign.com to achieve their career goals.
 *   **Address the “Brilliant but Not Leadership Material” Fear:** Position VisionsAlign.com as the tool that bridges the gap between technical brilliance and executive presence.
 Frame it as the system that ensures her strategic value is always heard and understood, making her an indispensable thought-partner.